-- When you have finished your online banking session, always remember to properly log out and close the internet browser.
+- When you have finished your online banking session, always remember to properly log out and/or close the internet browser.

 Remember the bank will NEVER ask you for personal identifiable information over the internet or text.
 We already have all the information we need.
 Here are some ways to help prevent identity theft: